Lash (band): 2004–present: post-Lash

 Belinda-Lee Reid: After the break-up of Lash, Reid has pursued a solo career.
 She was the subject of an episode of the documentary TV program The Hit Game, which aired in Australia on ABCTV on 4 October 2005, and showed her recording demos with Palmer, assisted by Pearson and Bennett.
 In this show, she lamented the stigma attached to her by music industry leaders for being in a 'failed' act.

 Reid's debut solo extended play The Road from Lillyfield was touted for release in 2005 but never emerged.
 In 2006, Reid formed a new band called The Silver Scene and released a self-titled extended play for free download on Triple J Unearthed's website.
 By 2014, Reid was working as a real estate agent.

-Jessica Bennett and Jaclyn Pearson: After the break-up of Lash, Bennett and Pearson were part of group The Preytells from 2004 to 2009.
+Jessicca Bennett and Jaclyn Pearson: After the break-up of Lash, Bennett and Pearson were part of group The Preytells from 2004 to 2009.
 They won the National Campus Band Competition in 2005.

+Pearson is a microbiologist at the Hudson Institute of Medical Research in Melbourne.
+She has 3 children.

 Since 2016, Bennett has run Love Shack Studios in Footscray, Victoria.

+In 2025, Christina Vidal's cover version of "Take Me Away" from the soundtrack of Freaky Friday was featured in the sequel movie Freakier Friday.
+Bennett and Pearson attended the movie premiere in Los Angeles in July 2025.
+Reid and Bennett attended the Australian premiere in Sydney in August 2025.